alimate/alimate.github.io/_posts/2020-1-11-lock-striping.md

 {% endhighlight %}
 The current *acquire* and *release* implementations are completely independent from the map entry.
 As promised, we're using just one `ReentrantLock` for synchronization.
 This approach is known as **Coarse-Grained Synchronization**, since we're using just one lock to enforce exclusive access across the whole hashtable.

-Also, we should resize the hash table to maintain its constant access and modification time.
+Also, we should resize the hashtable to maintain its constant access and modification time.
 In order to do that, we can incorporate different heuristics.
 For example, when the average bucket size exceeds a specific number:
 {% highlight java %}
 @Override
 protected boolean shouldResize() {
     return size / table.length >= 5;
 }
 {% endhighlight %}
-In order to add more buckets, we should copy the current hash table and create a new table with, say, twice the size.
+In order to add more buckets, we should copy the current hashtable and create a new table with, say, twice the size.
 Then add all entries from the old table to the new one:
 {% highlight java %}
 @Override
 protected void resize() {